ShoheiOkazaki/FXHACK/content/profile/index.md

 title: "SHOHEI OKAZAKI"
 ---

+## DEMOREEL
+{{< vimeo_simple 728564342 >}}

+Need password?
+Contact me.

 ## SUMMARY
 I'm working at Weta FX as Effects Technical Director.
 I have a deep knowledge of Houdini, and more than 11 years of experience with Houdini, FX techniques, simulation and other areas of the VFX, and 3D CG.

 ## SKILLS
-Fluid and liquid simulation, rigid body, particle, procedural modeling, PDG, tool development, pipeline support, VEX, Python, render optimization, debugging.
+Fluid and Liquid simulation, Rigid body, Particle, Procedural modeling

+PDG, Tool development, Pipeline support, VEX, Python, Render Optimization, Debugging.

+Supervising, Bidding, Team management

 ## PROFESSIONAL EXPERIENCE
 - Current, Weta FX